freenas/freenas-docs/userguide/network.rst

 To add a new VLAN interface, go to :menuselection:`Network --> Interfaces` and click |ui-add|.
-Choose *VLAN* as the :guilabel:`Type` and continue fill in the remaining fields.
-See the
-:ref:`Interface Configuration Options table <net_interface_config_tab>`
-for descriptions of each option.
+Choose *VLAN* as the :guilabel:`Type` and continue filling in the remaining fields.
+See the :ref:`Interface Configuration Options table <net_interface_config_tab>` for descriptions of each option.